kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli/cli-account.md

 ---
 title: kadena account
 description:
-  The `@kadena/kadena-cli` library provides a complete set of commands for creating applications and interacting with the Kadena network interactively or by using scripts from the command-line.
+  The `@kadena/kadena-cli` package provides a complete set of commands for creating applications and interacting with the Kadena network interactively or by using scripts from the command-line.
 menu: Command-line interface
 label: kadena account
 order: 2